Goldman Sachs Initiates Coverage of Energy Fuels (UUUU) with Buy Recommendation

 URA - Global X Uranium ETF holds 10,554K shares representing 4.45% ownership of the company.
 In its prior filing, the firm reported owning 10,686K shares , representing a decrease of 1.25%.
 The firm increased its portfolio allocation in UUUU by 27.16% over the last quarter.

-Van Eck Associates holds 10,195K shares representing 4.30% ownership of the company.
-In its prior filing, the firm reported owning 7,530K shares , representing an increase of 26.14%.
-The firm increased its portfolio allocation in UUUU by 196.63% over the last quarter.
+Price T Rowe Associates holds 8,975K shares representing 3.78% ownership of the company.
+In its prior filing, the firm reported owning 105K shares , representing an increase of 98.84%.
+The firm increased its portfolio allocation in UUUU by 21,513.49% over the last quarter.

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.